Timeline of antisemitism in the 21st century: 2007

-Pope Benedict XVI, via the document Summorum Pontificum, officially revives the Tridentine mass, which contains a Good Friday prayer asking for the conversion of the Jews.
-This leads to criticism from Jewish leaders, charging that the prayer is anti-Semitic.
-The Vatican subsequently issues a statement condemning anti-Semitism, but is reluctant to remove the prayer. and Benedict visits the Park East Synagogue in an April 2008 visit to New York, which is apparently well-received, with the congregants and the Pope exchanging gifts with each other.
+Pope Benedict XVI, via the document Summorum Pontificum, officially revives the Tridentine Mass, which contains a Good Friday prayer asking for the conversion of the Jews.
+This leads to criticism from Jewish leaders, charging that the prayer is antisemitic.
+The Vatican subsequently issues a statement condemning antisemitism, but is reluctant to remove the prayer. and Benedict visits the Park East Synagogue in an April 2008 visit to New York, which is apparently well-received, with the congregants and the Pope exchanging gifts with each other.

 2008

-Jewish communities around the world are rocked by firebombings, assaults, and death threats during a spate of Antisemitic incidents during the Gaza War.
+Jewish communities around the world are rocked by firebombings, assaults, and death threats during a spate of antisemitic incidents during the Gaza War.